sflavelle/writing/Be Kind and Rewind (AHiT)/Chapters/07 - All About The Mets/01 - Vacation Time.md

 *...Bar one.*

-He paused, and glanced at the Conductor, leaning against his trophy cabinet.
+He paused, and glanced at the Conductor, who was leaning against his trophy cabinet.
 "What's it to you, Connie?"

 "'s nothin' to me, lad.
 Just, yer know, weren't that the whole reason we went up to the lass?"